Shantinath Jain Teerth: Column of Honour

 The Manastambha or column of honour is 31 feet high and made of Albeta marble from Makrana.
 The column symbolizes humility in Jain philosophy.
 Its imposing presence is meant to vanquish the arrogance of devotees.

 Munisuvrata

 Munisuvrata was the 20th Tirthankara, regarded as the god of Shani Graha or the planet Saturn.
-The 27 feet tall idol of Munisuvrata in Shantinath Jain Teerth is made of granite stone like in Shravanabelagola.
+The 27 feet tall idol of Munisuvrata in Shantinath Jain Teerth is made of granite stone as like in Shravanabelagola.
 It weighs 30 tons and is erected on a base 20 feet wide.
 It is the main attraction of the temple.
 The stone was brought from the outskirts of Bangalore and sculpted by artists from Jaipur.
 The sculpting was completed in two years.
 The Jain community in Indapur organizes an annual Rathotsava and Mahamastakabhisheka of the Munisuvrata idol.
+The next Mahamastakabhisheka is planned to be held in 2024.

 Location

 Indapur city is in the Pune district in Maharashtra, India.
 It is 135 km from Pune, 110 km from Solapur, 60 km from Pandharpur, 300 km from Mumbai, and 1400 km from Delhi.